Portland Timbers–Seattle Sounders rivalry: Players and transfers

 A large portion of the Sounders-Timbers rivalry can be seen on the soccer field itself.
-Before Seattle made the jump to MLS, many onfield rivalries between the players existed.
-As the years progressed, this would only enhance the level of competition, and intensify the matches.
+Before Seattle made the jump to MLS, many on-field rivalries between the players existed.
+As the years progressed, this would only enhance the level of competition and intensify the matches.
 An example of this was the notable rivalry between Timbers defender Scot Thompson and Sounders striker Roger Levesque.
-Levesque played in Seattle from 2006-2012, while Thompson played in Portland from 2004 to 2010.
+Levesque played in Seattle from 2006 to 2012, while Thompson played in Portland from 2004 to 2010.

 Another reason the rivalry intensified was the transfer of star players between the two teams.
 While many players transferred to the other rival city from when the Timbers resumed play in 2001, the most memorable was the signing of Portland's all time assist leader, and fan favorite Hugo Alcaraz-Cuellar to Seattle in 2007.
 That same season, Seattle star Andrew Gregor signed with Portland, thus creating tensions on the field, as the players became familiar with each other.
 While playing for the Sounders in 2003, Gregor had said "A lot of the guys, we know each other from years back, and we don't get along and stuff.
 It's always exciting."

-NASL and USL matches between the teams were intense and more physical than other teams in the leagues.
+NASL and USL matches between the teams were intense and more physical than those of other teams in the leagues.
 Former Sounders head coach Sigi Schmid said in 2010 that Seattle, Portland, and Vancouver playing in the same league again will be "something that's going to be one of the key features of MLS".
 The first of these was Seattle fan favorite Mike Fucito who came to Portland via the Montreal Impact on April 20, 2012.